 It’s always a good idea to put some food in your belly before a big night out, and there’s plenty to eat in this foodie haven.
 Speaking of food, be sure to bookmark this post on the best New Orleans food to try when you’re in town.

 Alright, let’s get this party started.
-There are so many awesome New Orleans bars that it’s near impossible compiling a definitive “best of list,” but I sure tried.
-Here are 10 of the best bars in New Orleans, based on my booze-fueled adventures in the city, recommendations of friends who live there, and TripAdvisor ratings.
+There are so many awesome cocktail bars in New Orleans bars that it’s near impossible compiling a definitive “best of list,” but I sure tried.

 - Prices: $7-8 for beer, $9-18 for wine, $12-21 for cocktails (a Sazerac is $18)